Makea Takau Ariki

-Makea Takau Ariki (1839–1911) was a sovereign of the Cook Islands.
+Makea Takau Ariki (c.
+1839–1911) was a sovereign of the Cook Islands.
 She was the ariki (queen) of the dynasty Makea Nui (Great Makea), one of the three chiefdoms of the tribe Te Au O Tonga (The mist of the south) on the island of Rarotonga.

 She succeeded her uncle Makea Abera Ariki in 1871.
 Her reign lasted forty years during a crucial time in the history of Rarotonga and the Cook Islands.
 It was under her reign that the Cook Islands became a British protectorate in 1888 before being annexed to New Zealand in 1900.

 Family

-Makea Takau was adopted by her uncle, Makea Davida, her birth mother was his sister, Makea Te Vaerua Ariki, who was the eldest daughter of Makea Pori Ariki.
+Makea Takau's birth mother was Makea Te Vaerua Ariki, who was the eldest daughter of Makea Pori Ariki.
+Makea Takau was adopted by her mother's brother, Makea Davida.

-Succession

-Makea Davida, was ariki of Te Au O Tonga from 1839 until 1849 and succeeded by his sister, Te Vaerua, until her death in 1857.
-She was succeeded by her younger brother Makea Daniela, until his death in 1866.
+Makea Davida, was ariki of Te Au O Tonga from 1839 until 1849 and succeeded by Te Vaerua, until her death in 1857.
+She was succeeded by their younger brother Makea Daniela, until his death in 1866.
 He was succeeded by another brother, Makea Abera (also spelled Abela), who was in office until his death in 1871.